minprocess/14-Tech-Blog/README.md

 `https://tech-blog-2542.herokuapp.com/`

-To make sure that only one instance of Wobal is running on Heroku execute the following command heroku ps:scale web=1
+To make sure that only one instance of Wobal is running on Heroku execute the following command `heroku ps:scale web=1`

-The schematic below shows the database after user id:2 creates the article id:3 and user id:3 adds a comment. user_id and article_id and foreign keys.
+The schematic below shows the database after user id:2 creates the article id:3 and user id:3 adds a comment. user_id and article_id aare foreign keys.

 ![Data model showing relationships between articles, users and comments](./assets/data-model.png)